vatpac-technology/sops/docs/2607-update/Bankstown.md

 ## Local Procedures
 ### Adjacent Runways
-There is 106 metres between the centrelines of Runway **11R/29L** & **11C/29C**, and 106 metres between the centrelines of Runway **11C/29C** & **11L/29R**.
-Due to the close proximity in critical stages of flight, there are additional considerations (below).
+Due to the close proximity of all three runways, there are additional considerations which must be applied between adjacent runway operations.

 ### Dependent Runway Operations (Departures Only)
-At Bankstown, all Runways are considered Independent unless a Multi-Engined OR Jet aircraft departs from an adjacent Runway.
-In this instance, runways are treated as dependent *for departures ONLY*.
-Controllers should apply the same Runway standard across all dependant Runways.
+All runways are considered independent unless a **multi-engined or jet aircraft** departs from an adjacent runway.
+In this instance, runways are treated as dependent *for departures only*.
+Controllers should apply the same runway standard across all dependant runways.
 Arriving aircraft are exempt from this clause.

 **Independent**: Runways can operate simultaneously without restriction.
 **Dependent**: Runways are operated with restrictions, often one at a time.

 !!! example "Examples"
     - A King Air (Multi-Engine) is ready to depart Runway 29R.
 A Cherokee is departing Runway 29L.
 Runways are not adjacent, and are therefore independent of each other.
     - A Citation (Jet) is ready Runway 11C.
-Both Runways 11L & 11R are adjacent, and a Runway Separation Standard should be applied across ALL three Runways.
-Note: Arriving Aircraft are exempt.
+Both Runways 11L & 11R are adjacent, and a runway separation standard should be applied across **all** three runways.
+Note: Arriving aircraft are exempt.
     - A PC12 (Single Engine) is ready Runway 29C.
-This aircraft is a single-engined aircraft and the Runways are treated independently from one another.
+This aircraft is a single-engined aircraft and the runways are treated independently from one another.
-    - A Seminole (Multi-Engine) is cleared a Touch & Go on Runway 11R.
-Any aircraft departing from the adjacent Runway (11C) must have a Runway separation standard applied.
+    - A Seminole (Multi-Engine) is cleared a touch & go on Runway 11R.
+Any aircraft departing from the adjacent runway (11C) must have a runway separation standard applied.

 ### Opposite Bases (Arrivals Only)
-DO NOT allow aircraft to turn final simultaneously AND in close proximity.
-Controllers should allow at least one aircraft to become established on final prior to the second commencing their turn to final, and MUST pass mutual traffic.
+Due to the risk of collision, aircraft in each circuit should be staggered on base/final when operating in close proximity.
+Controllers should allow at least one aircraft to become established on final prior to the second commencing their turn to final, and pass mutual traffic information to both pilots.

 !!! phraseology
-    **BK ADC:** "FWC, Traffic is a King Air, late right base assigned the middle runway"
+   **BK ADC:** "FWC, traffic is a King Air, late right base for runway centre"

 ### Holding Aircraft Between Runways
-All aircraft should remain on Tower frequency when between Runways.
+All aircraft should remain on ADC frequency when between runways.

-The largest aircraft that can safely hold between Runways is a BE20 (King Air).
-All larger aircraft are considered to be occupying the runway behind until clear of all active Runways.
+The largest aircraft that can safely hold between runways is a BE20 (King Air).
+All larger aircraft are considered to be occupying the runway behind until clear of all active runways.

+!!! note
     All helicopters are considered to be larger than a King Air for the purpose of separation.

 ## VFR Operations
-YSBK uses coded clearances provide standardised routing for VFR aircraft arriving and departing YSBK while transiting Class D SY TCU airspace.
+Coded clearances are used to provide standardised routing for VFR aircraft arriving and departing YSBK while transiting Class D SY TCU airspace.

 <figure markdown>
 ![Bankstown Coded Clearances](img/bankstown_coded.png){ width="700" }
   <figcaption>Bankstown Coded Clearances</figcaption>
 </figure>

-Each coded clearance includes tracking instructions, height requirements that ensure aircraft remain within Class D airspace.
-Each coded clearance also includes implicit instructions on when to change frequencies.
+Each coded clearance includes tracking instructions and height requirements that ensure aircraft remain within Class D airspace.
+Each coded clearance also includes explicit instructions on when to change frequencies.

 ### VFR Inbound Procedures
 | Coded Clearance    | Route             | Altitude |